 Before using aminolevulinic acid,

-• tell your doctor and pharmacist if you are allergic to aminolevulinic acid, porphyrins, or any other medications.
+• tell your doctor and pharmacist if you are allergic to aminolevulinic acid, porphyrins, soybeans, or any other medications.
+Ask your doctor or pharmacist for a list of ingredients.

-• tell your doctor if you have porphyria (a condition that causes sensitivity to light).
-Your doctor will probably tell you not to use aminolevulinic acid.
+• tell your doctor if you have porphyria (a condition that causes sensitivity to light) or if you have ever had skin reaction to light.
+Your doctor may tell you not to receive aminolevulinic acid therapy.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant during treatment with aminolevulinic acid, call your doctor.